rezzza/command-bus/README.md

 # Command

-Commands must implements an interface `Rezzza\CommandBus\CommandInterface`, it should be value object, example:
+Commands must implements an interface `Rezzza\CommandBus\Domain\CommandInterface`, it should be value object, example:

 ```php
 class ShortenUrlCommand